Table of Contents

 -- file: ch14/Logger.hs record s = Logger ((), [s])

-The result of this action is ()
+The result of this action is (), so that's the

 value we put in the result slot.

-Let's begin our Monad
+Let's begin our Monad instance with return,

 which is trivial: it logs nothing, and stores its input in the